Accommodation & Plan Search

 08

-Onumaike, the most naturally preserved pond in the Shiga Kogen, boasts a mystical emerald colour.
-It is the largest pond in the Shiga Kogen.
-The pond-circling trekking course from Shijuhachiike Wetlands is the most popular trail from summer to autumn.
+Onuma-ike Pond, the most naturally preserved pond in Shiga Kogen, boasts a mystical emerald colour.
+It is the largest pond in Shiga Kogen.
+The pond-circling trekking course from Shijuhachiike Wetland is the most popular trail from summer to autumn.

 Recommended Hiking Trails for Autumn Foliage Viewing